LibreTactile/.github/profile/README.md

 ## The birth of LibreTactile

-As part of my (Juan Nino) PhD research, I'm developing assistive technology to help visually impaired people navigate the internet.
-A simple, affordable, and open-source tactile interface was not available in the market.
-So, [we](#research-team) created our own and decided to open-source it to help more people develop tactile interfaces for assistive technology, gaming, XR, VR, neuro-rehab, consumer electronics, and other fields.
+As part of my Juan Nino](www.juannino.dev) PhD research, I'm developing assistive technology to help visually impaired people navigate the internet.
+A simple, affordable, and open-source tactile interface with a strong multidisciplinary community was not available in the market.
+So, [we](#research-team) created our own open-source assistive technology and are creating a community it to help more people develop tactile interfaces for assistive technology, gaming, XR, VR, neuro-rehab, consumer electronics, and other fields.
 Libretactile is being founded to foster multidisciplinary collaboration and adoption of our assistive technology.

 ## A platform for community

-Hence, LibreTactile aims to serve as a platform to connect academics, developers, users, and enthusiasts of tactile technology from different fields.
-We believe in the power, flexibility, innovation, and resilience that diversity brings into communities.

-So we invite people from different backgrounds, nationalities, and interests (including assistive technology, UX/rehabilitation research, consumer electronics, designers, arts, XR, and gaming) to benefit from and contribute to the mission of this organization.
+LibreTactile aims to serve as a platform that connects academics, developers, users, and enthusiasts of tactile technology across various fields.
+We strongly believe in the transformative potential, adaptability, innovation, and strength that diversity brings to communities.
+Therefore, we wholeheartedly invite individuals from diverse backgrounds, nationalities, and interests, including assistive technology, UX/rehabilitation research, consumer electronics, designers, arts, XR, and gaming, to both benefit from and actively contribute to our organization's mission.

-## Fundamentally OPEN
+### Fundamentally OPEN

 We encourage (but do not enforce) the use of permissive licenses (such as MIT, FreeBSD, CERN-OHL-P, etc.) so that everyone can use, share, modify, buy, sell, and spread the fruits of the community.

 > You can learn more about our choice of license and the organization by reading the [FAQ](https://www.libretactile.org/faqs.html).

-## R & D
+### R & D
 While each of our projects has its unique characteristics, we prioritize the following design considerations during their development:

 1. _Equitable_, Creating technology that considers the diverse needs and perspectives of all people, especially those who are historically excluded.
 It involves collaborating with communities to understand their needs and incorporating their feedback into the technology design.